 St. Paul's has a system of program committees to execute the mission and ministry operations of the church.
-With these committees in place, the committee chairpersons have the responsibility for initiating input to the budget process for their respective committees, along with using the funds for their committees as authorized by the vestry.
-The vestry liaisons aligned with each committee are encouraged to monitor the activities and expenses of their committees, and assisting the program chairs when a change is required from the originally approved budget.
-The vestry liaison works in consultation with the Rector, Wardens, Treasurer, and Finance Committee in exercising this role.
+The Vestry liaisons aligned with each committee are encouraged to monitor the activities and expenses of their committees and assist chairs when a change is required from the originally approved budget.
+The Vestry liaison works in consultation with the Rector, Wardens, and Treasurer in exercising this role.